nikolaydubina/fpdecimal/README.md

 Formed is hard to achieve in Go, due to lack of operator overload and lots of work required to write AST parser.
 Later has been implemented in this pacakge, and, as benchmarks show, without any extra memory or calls overhead as compared to `int64`.

-## Appendix C: Print into destination
+## Appendix E: Print into destination

 To avoid mallocs, it is advantageous to print formatted value to pre-allocated destination.
 Similarly, to `strconv.AppendInt`, we provide `AppendFixedPointDecimal`.